AnowarOHossain/IoTShield/README.md

    - Does not affect data flow
    - Under investigation

-2. **Gemini API**
+2. **Llama Inference**
-   - Requires stable internet connection
+   - Runs locally with Ollama
-   - Rate limiting may apply
+   - Model availability required on host
    - Fallback to rule-based alerts implemented

 3. **Database**